hashgraph/hedera-transaction-tool/back-end/README.md

 3. Enter a name for your local organization.
 4. Enter the local server URL: `https://localhost`

-## Tests
+## Testing

-- Unit/Integration Tests
-- E2E Tests

-### Unit/Integration

-Tests are run per service.
+Tests are run separately for each service.
 Navigate to the service you want to test and run the test commands:

 **API**